exoscale/terms/dpa.markdown

 1.1.8.2 an onward transfer of Company Personal Data from a Contracted Processor to a Subcontracted Processor, or between two establishments of a Contracted Processor, in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws);

 1.1.9 “Services” means the services the Company provides as described in the Website by Client excluding third party services available from the Exoscale Marketplace.
-The purpose is the provision of the Services initiated by Client..
+The purpose is the provision of the Services initiated by Client.

 1.1.10 “Subprocessor” means any person appointed by or on behalf of Processor to process Personal Data on behalf of the Company in connection with the Agreement.